12th Economics Chapter 9 Solutions (Money Market and Capital Market in India) Maharashtra Board – Free Solution

 5) Financial requirements of the Government:

-Money market helps the Government to fulfill its short-term financial requirements on the basis of Treasury Bills.
+The money market helps the Government to fulfill its short-term financial requirements based on Treasury Bills.

 6) Implementation of Monetary policy: